 New for 2025

 The Divided North traces two Maine families, one Black and one White, as they navigate the turbulent nineteenth century.
-The Rubys were antislavery activists and Underground Railroad operatives; the Gordons, prominent ship masters—among them, the only American executed for participating in the transatlantic slave trade.
+The Rubys were antislavery activists; the Gordons, prominent ship masters—among them, the only American executed for participating in the transatlantic slave trade.
 Their experiences reveal what it meant to live in a free state during the age of slavery.

 "Such an intimate portrait of nineteenth-century America’s racial politics helps us better understand what was at stake in the struggle for human freedom and dignity.
 It was a struggle that echoes into our own time."—Jared Ross Hardesty, author of Black Lives, Native Lands, White Worlds